longturn/freeciv21/docs/General/Manuals/client-manual.rst

   in the unknown or has not been seen by one of your units, then you will not have knowledge of the Capital.

 In the center you can see the relationship status of the nation across the game.
 If you see a half-moon icon next to a nation, then the nation selected has given shared vision to that nation.
-In Figure 30 above, you can see that the Aztecs have an alliance with the Iroquois and the Arabs.
+In :numref:`Nations Intelligence` above, you can see that the Aztecs have an alliance with the Iroquois and the Arabs.
 The Aztecs also have shared vision with both of these nations.

 On the right, you can see a comparison of technological research between your nation and the nation selected.